Qutb ud-Din Aibak: Return to India

-War against the Gahadavalas
+The war against the Gahadavalas

-In 1194, Mu'izz returned to India and crossed the Jamuna with an army of 50,000 horses and at the Battle of Chandawar defeated the forces of the Gahadavala king Jayachandra, who was killed in action.
-After the battle, Mu'izz continued his advance to the east, with Aibek in the vanguard.
+In 1194, Muhammad Ghori returned to India and crossed the Jamuna with an army of 50,000 horses and at the Battle of Chandawar defeated the forces of the Gahadavala king Jayachandra, who was killed in action.
+After the battle, Muhammad Ghori continued his advance to the east, with Aibek in the vanguard.
 The city of Benares (Kashi) was taken and razed, and "idols in a thousand temples" were destroyed.
 It is generally thought that the Buddhist city of Sarnath was also ravaged at that time.
 Although the Ghurids did not gain complete control over the Gahadavala kingdom, the victory provided an opportunity for them to establish military stations at many places in the region.

 Other campaigns

 After the victory at Chandawar, Aibak turned his attention towards consolidating his position in Koil.
-Muhammad Ghori returned to Ghazni but came back to India in 1195-96 when he defeated Kumarapala, the Bhati ruler of Bayana.
-He then marched towards Gwalior, where the local Parihara ruler Sallakhanapala acknowledged his suzerainty.
+Muhammad Ghori returned to Ghazni but came back to India in 1195–96 when he defeated Kumarapala, the Bhati ruler of Bayana.
+He then marched towards Gwalior, where the local Parihara ruler Sallakhanapala acknowledged his suzerainty after a long siege.

 Meanwhile, the Mher tribals, who lived near Ajmer, rebelled against the Ghurid rule.
 Supported by the Chaulukyas, who ruled Gujarat in the south, the Mhers posed a serious threat to Aibak's control of the region.
 Aibak marched against them but was forced to retreat to Ajmer.
 The Mhers were forced to retreat after reinforcements from the Ghurid capital of Ghazni arrived in Ajmer.

 In 1197, Aibak defeated the Chaulukya army at Mount Abu, thus avenging Muhammad Ghori's defeat at the Battle of Kasahrada nearly two decades earlier.
 Aibak's army then marched to the Chaulukya capital Anhilwara: the defending king Bhima II fled the city, which was plundered by the invaders.
 Minhaj characterizes Aibak's raid of Anhilwara as the "conquest of Gujarat", but it did not result in the annexation of Gujarat to the Ghurid Empire.
 The 16th-century historian Firishta states that Aibak appointed a Muslim officer to consolidate Ghurid power in the region, while Ibn-i Asir states that Aibak placed the newly-captured territory under Hindu vassals.
 Whatever the case, Ghurid control of the region did not last long, and the Chaulukyas regained control of their capital soon after.

-In 1197–98, Aibak conquered Badaun in present-day Uttar Pradesh, and also re-took control of the former Gahadavala capital Varanasi, which had slipped out of Ghurid control.
+In 1197–98, Aibak conquered Budaun in present-day Uttar Pradesh, and also re-took control of the former Gahadavala capital Varanasi, which had slipped out of Ghurid control.
 In 1198–99, he captured Chantarwal (unidentified, possibly the same as Chandawar) and Kannauj.
 Later, he captured Siroh (possibly modern Sirohi in Rajasthan).
 According to the Persian chronicler Fakhr-i Mudabbir (c.
 1157–1236), Aibak also conquered Malwa in present-day Madhya Pradesh, in 1199–1200.
 However, no other historian refers to such a conquest; therefore, it is likely that Aibak merely raided Malwa.